 Pumpkin Cookie Cake

 Decorate with Cinnamon Buttercream

-Piped the buttercream around the outer edge of the top of the cake using a decorating bag and Wilton 1M tip.
+- Pipe the buttercream around the outer edge of the top of the pumpkin cookie cake using a decorating bag and Wilton 1M tip.

 Recipe Variations

-• Replace the cinnamon chips with chocolate chips or white chocolate chips for a chocolate chip cookie cake.
+- Replace the cinnamon chips with chocolate chips or white chocolate chips for a chocolate chip cookie cake.
+If you love that, you’ll also love our chocolate chip pumpkin bread.

-• Don’t have pumpkin spice seasoning mix?
-Add a touch of nutmeg, ground ginger, cloves and allspice.
+- Don’t have pumpkin spice seasoning mix?
+Add a touch of nutmeg, ground ginger, cloves and allspice to the pumpkin cookie cake batter.

+Pumpkin Cookie Cake